brandon-a/DiscoBot/README.md

   slap      <member>: Be careful with this one.
 GeneralCommands:
-  roll      <n>d<m>: Roll dice with m sides n times. who       More info on DiscoBot joined    <member>: Check when a member joined. choose    <c1> <c2> ...: Let DiscoBot choose for you! ask       <question>: Ask the admins, by PM to DiscoBot
+  roll      <n>d<m>: Roll dice with m sides n times. who       More info on DiscoBot. joined    <member>: Check when a member joined. choose    <c1> <c2> ...: Let DiscoBot choose for you! ask       <question>: Ask the admins, by PM to DiscoBot.
 RegionCommands:
-  setregion <region>: Set your region, for more help type'!regions' regions   Display all possible regions.
+  setregion <region>: Set your region, for more help type'!regions'. regions   Display all possible regions.
 ​No Category:
   help      Shows this message.